-In the modern world where allegedly 2 billion people now practise yoga, why is there still so little tolerance around the gender issue??
+In the modern world where allegedly 2 billion people now practice yoga, why is there still so little tolerance around the gender issue and LGBT movement??

-If you have been practising Hatha Yoga, hopefully you are familiar with the Yamas and Niyamas.
+If you have been practicing Hatha Yoga, hopefully, you are familiar with the Yamas and Niyamas.

 We are one unified field (yoga= union) in which we have to learn that Tat Tvam Asi (I am that (too)).

-If we fail to understand this, we are merely practising from the intellect or the body.
+If we fail to understand this, we are merely practicing from the intellect or the body.
 We are not practicing yoga.

 Yoga is about testing your growth through acceptance of what is, loving what is..